-James R. Hart, President Jim Hart holds a B.M. in Sacred Music from Oral Roberts University, an M.M. in Trumpet Performance from the University of Tulsa, and a D.W.S. from the Institute for Worship Studies where he graduated with the Alphas--the first graduating class in 2002.
+James R. Hart, President Jim Hart holds a B.M. in Sacred Music from Oral Roberts University, an M.M. in Trumpet Performance from the University of Tulsa, and a D.W.S. from the Institute for Worship Studies where he graduated with the Alphas-the first graduating class-in 2002.
 He was critical to the formation of IWS in Florida and has held administrative responsibilities since its inception in 1999.
 He is a professional trumpeter, choral director, and a published composer/arranger, songwriter and author.
-He has served in church music ministry for approximately 40 years, including his current position as Choir Director at Grace Anglican Church in Fleming Island, FL.
-Dr. Hart and his wife, Carol, have three daughters.
+He has served in church worship leadership for more than 40 years.
+Dr. Hart and his wife, Carol, have three daughters and three grandchildren.